Stand up paddle surfing & Stand up paddle boarding

 at mid to high tide.

-A great right hander to check in big SW’ly swell.
+A great right hander to check in big SW’ly swell at 3 hours after low

-A fast and hollow right hand reef break not for beginner SUP’ers
+A fast and hollow right hand reef break not for beginner SUP’ers, Can section and snap paddles !

 As the name implies there are a few to check out, paddle from Overton Mere